aditosoftware/confirmingTrustManager/README.md

 The user can decide to trust this certificate once or permanently, which will add the certificate to the given truststore.
 If the user chooses to cancel the process, a CertificateException will be thrown.

+If a SystemProperty for the truststore is set via `-Djavax.net.ssl.truststore=your/truststore/path`, it will be used as the truststore, which safes the permanently trusted certificates

 An operatingSystem specific trustStore can be added in the CustomTrustManager class